 2. Blackgang Chine

-The UK's oddest - sorry, oldest - theme park remains a family favourite, despite it now being a bit pricier than you might remember when you visited in 1990 (read our money saving tips).
+The UK's oddest - sorry, oldest - theme park remains a family favourite.

 3. Ventnor Paddling Pool and playgrounds